K-arch27/pinebtrfs/README.md

 ### --- Step 7 ---

 Go inside /mnt/boot/
-figure out how your distro set up Uboot Environnements and add the following to it :
+figure out how your distro set up Uboot Environnements (you'll need u-boot-tools) and add the following to it :

 rootfstype=btrfs